 Standard connection to a Pick-to-Light system

-The connection of a Pick-to-Light system is realised via two separate channels with TCP/IP sockets.
+The connection of a Pick-to-Light system is realized via two separate channels with TCP/IP sockets.
 The connection is made via software that is installed on a server or PC.
 One channel is established in each communication direction.
 The first connection is responsible for switching on the displays.
 The second interface reports back the acknowledgements of the withdrawals, the quantity corrections and the special keys.

 Securing the data transmission